 You (Rich) wrote:

-I was thinking a Fwd & Back to start the dance, and a longer
+I was thinking a Fwd & Back to start the dance,

-both provide some recovery time for those who may need it.
+the swing both provide some recovery time for those who may need it.

 I like this suggestion.
 I presume you mean a Fwd & Back just

 Hds Fwd & Back (8)